btb/SmartDiskII/README.md

 # SmartDiskII

-This is an attempt to clone the Apple "Liron" disk controller by replacing the IWM chip with the discrete components from the Disk II controller that the IWM was originally based on, and using firmware that has been appropriately modified to use that hardware.
+This is basically an Apple "Liron" disk controller with the IWM chip replaced by the discrete components from the Disk II controller, which the IWM was originally based on, and using firmware that has been appropriately modified to use those components.

-This is a work in progress and not yet a functioning design.
+This card works as a self-contained SmartPort interface when loaded with firmware for KBOOHK's "SoftSP" card.

+This experimental branch uses a larger ROM image, and latches to select firmware specific to the slot the card is placed in.

 ## Configuration